prateekt/pokemon-card-recognizer/README.md

 Recognize a Pokemon Card in an image.

-Pokemon Card Recognizer is a framework for identifying Pokemon cards in images based.
+Pokemon Card Recognizer is a framework for identifying Pokemon cards in images and videos.

 ```python
 recognizer = CardRecognizerPipeline(